moderndatacompany/dataos.info/docs/stacks/Scanner/Creating Non-Depot Scan Workflow.md

             runAsUser: metis
     ```

-4. Under the ‘**Scanner**’ stack, provide the following:
+4. Under the ‘Scanner’ stack, provide the following:
-    -  **type**.
+    -  type.
 This depends on the underlying data source.
-     - **source**: Provide the source name where the scanned metadata is saved within Metastore.
+     - source: Provide the source name where the scanned metadata is saved within Metastore.
 By default, Scanner workflow pushes metadata to the Metis DB via the Metis API server.
 On Metis UI, sources are listed for dashboards, data sources, workflows, ML models, etc. Clicking on them will show the metadata for the respective source names.

         > 🗣 On Metis UI, under the given source name, you can see the information about all the entities scanned for a data source.